kneufeld/alkali/docs/README.rst

 alkali |version|
 ****************

 Alkali, or AlkaliDB, is a database engine.
+Code can be found on github_.

 If you know anything about databases then you know that any real database is *ACID* (Atomic, Consistent, Isolation, Durable).
 If you know